-Risk management jobs are richly paying and there are ample opportunities in NBFCs and insurance sector for risk management roles such as analysts, managers, consultants and advisors etc.
+Risk management jobs are richly paying and there are ample opportunities in NBFCs and the insurance sector for risk management roles such as analysts, managers, consultants and advisors etc.

 A financial risk management course would be a perfect value addition to an accounting qualification or an MBA degree.

-A masters degree in finance or PGDM Finance along with an MBA would make a person a good hire in this arena.
+A master’s degree in finance or PGDM Finance along with an MBA would make a person a good hire in this arena.

 Commercial Banking Sector

 Banks are a key enabler of financial support to individuals as well as businesses.
 From maintaining savings and current accounts, debit, and credit cards, to offering personal, home, education or business loans, the banks are a key to everyone’s financial journey.
-The banking jobs are respected, offer good salaries and fixed working hours.
+The banking jobs are respected, and offer good salaries and fixed working hours.
 Nowadays, having technological expertise alongside an MBA degree can make a person highly employable in this arena.